sfgxdfdfg/hw-info/README.md

-# This app is WIP so it doesnt a have lot of stuff at the moment
+# This app is WIP so it doesnt a have lot of stuff at the moment.